aiTechnicalWriter/aitw-portfolio/docs/includes/api/quickstart-step-auth.md

 > Your API key will be a long string of letters and numbers.
 > Expected response: A JSON object confirming authentication and showing your `accountId`.
-> 📸 *Insert screenshot of terminal with successful response*